pubnub/chat-engine-push-notifications/README.md

 # React Native Push Notification Plugin for ChatEngine

-Adds ability to provide remote notification payload for events sent by user to [Chat](https://github.com/pubnub/chat-engine/blob/master/src/components/chat.js) and manage notifications in notifications center.
+Adds the ability to provide remote notification payload for events sent by the user to [Chat](https://github.com/pubnub/chat-engine/blob/master/src/components/chat.js) and manage notifications in notifications center.
-[React Native](https://facebook.github.io/react-native/) used by plugin to register device for remote notifications (receive token) and manage remote notifications list in notifications centers (mostly to mark notification as `seen`).
+[React Native](https://facebook.github.io/react-native/) used by the plugin to register a device for remote notifications (receive token) and manage remote notifications list in notifications centers
+(mostly to mark the notification as `seen`).

 ### Documentation